[Internal LT Conference] Why is remote work difficult? 6 Persian cat solutions

 Why is communication over a screen so difficult?

-When it's hard to see the other person's facial expressions, it's hard to read their emotions, making communication difficult.
+When it's difficult to see the other person's facial expressions, it becomes difficult to read their emotions, making communication difficult.

-if you can't hear them, it can be hard to say, "I can't hear you, please say that again."
+if you can't hear well, it's hard to say, "I couldn't hear you, could you please repeat that?"

-3. You can't sense the atmosphere on the other side of the screen.
+③ Difficulty in grasping the atmosphere (vibe) on the other side

-For some reason, I struggled with my relationships and trust with my coworkers for a while.
+.
+For this reason, I once struggled greatly with relationships and building trust with my colleagues.

-I hope it will provide some insight into overcoming the obstacles of remote work and teleworking!
+I hope this will be helpful in overcoming the challenges of remote work and telework!

 When greeting someone, it's important to laugh loudly, smile, and make eye contact!

-Laughter gives the impression of being lively, so you naturally speak in a louder voice that is easier to hear.
+A smiling voice also gives the impression of being energetic, so you'll naturally tend to speak in a louder

-If you find it difficult to smile, try to be conscious of lifting the corners of your mouth.
+If you find it difficult to smile, try consciously raising the corners of your mouth.

-Also, even if you're busy and concentrating on your computer screen, just taking a quick
+Also, even if you're busy and focused on your computer screen, even a quick

-glance at the person on the other side of the monitor will help them know that you're responding to their greeting.
+glance at the person on the other side of the monitor will convey that you are responding to their greeting.

 Use "Thank you!" as a catchphrase

-Japanese people tend to say "Sorry" when someone does something for them, but
+Japanese people tend to say "I'm sorry" when someone does something for them, but it seems that

-saying "Thank you" seems to convey gratitude more easily to the other person and increase the sense of happiness for both parties.
+saying "thank you" conveys gratitude more effectively and increases the sense of happiness for both parties.

-When I receive a small compliment or someone says "thank you" to me, I say
+When I receive a small compliment or when someone says "thank you" to me,

 Use magic words that will improve your communication skills

-my last blog , I introduced the idea of "giving compliments."
+my previous blog post, I introduced the concept of "complimenting others," which

-Make it a habit to compliment others if you notice a change in them or if you think they're nice.
+involves making it a habit to compliment people when you notice changes in them or when you find something you like about them.

-even just adding interjections like "That's lovely" or "That's wonderful" at various points in a conversation
+Even just interjecting with phrases like "That's lovely" or "That's wonderful" throughout a conversation

-will increase the sense of happiness that both parties feel from the conversation.
+can increase the sense of happiness that comes from that conversation.

 The reaction is big

-While using gestures is important, nodding when the other person is speaking is also very important.
+While gestures are important, nodding while the other person is speaking is also crucial.

-Just as it's important to "look into each other's eyes" when speaking face-to-face,
+Just as it's important to make eye contact when speaking face-to-face,

-it's also important to "look at the person on the other side of the screen when speaking over a screen."
+it's equally important to look at the person on the other side of the screen when speaking through a screen.

 You have to take control of your own mood